angel-example/microservices/my_api_auth/README.md

 # my_api_auth
-This microservice is responsible for keeping track of registered clients, and delegating access via OAuth2: https://github.com/angel-dart/oauth2
+This microservice is responsible for keeping track of registered clients, and delegating access via JWT: https://github.com/angel-dart/auth

 Because this is just an example project, no database is used, because not everyone will have the same software installed locally.